ShangtongZhang/ShangtongZhang.github.io/index.md

 He obtained his DPhil at the University of Oxford, MSc at the University of Alberta, and BSc at Fudan University.

 ## News
+- 2025/05: One paper is accepted at ICML 2025.
 - 2025/01: Four papers are accepted at ICLR 2025.
 - 2025/01: One paper is accepted by JMLR.
 - 2024/12: One paper is accepted at AAAI 2025.
 - 2024/06: I give a [talk](/assets/pdf/talks/ode_in_context_td.pdf) at Tsinghua University.
+- 2024/06: One paper wins the best paper award at ICML In-Context Learning Workshop 2024.
 - 2024/05: One paper is accepted at ICML 2024.
 - 2024/02: I give a [talk](/assets/pdf/talks/offline_rl_cheats.pdf) at KAUST.
 - 2023/12: I am recognized as a Rising Star in AI by [KAUST AI Initiative](https://cemse.kaust.edu.sa/ai/aii-symp-2024).